vibr77-zz/wr_s4bl3_samd/README.md

 ## Introduction

-The aim of this project is to build a small & efficient BLE Module for the S4 WaterRower Monitor to be used by a Smartphone App or a Sport Watch (Garmin)
+The aim of this project is to interface your WaterRower with an App or with your Garmin Watch. the way to do it is to build a small & efficient BLE Module for the S4 WaterRower Monitor providing a Bluetooth Low Energy module.

 IOS / Android Exemple app Water Rower Connect https://apps.apple.com/fr/app/waterrower-connect/id1463763094